ETH-NEXUS/scAmpi_single_cell_RNA/README.md

 gene_names  diff    padj      test_statistic  pct_nonzero
 ATP1A1      1.679   3.05e-15  14.506          81.42
 ```
-Here, "gene_names" contains the HGNC gene symbols, "diff" contains the fold change or a similar value, "padj" contains the adjusted p-value, and "pct_nonzero" contains the percentag of cells in this cluster with non-zero expression in the respective gene.
+Here, "gene_names" contains the HGNC gene symbols, "diff" contains the fold change or a similar value, "padj" contains the adjusted p-value, and "pct_nonzero" contains the percentage of cells in this cluster with non-zero expression in the respective gene.

 The input table should follow the following file name convention: `SAMPLEID.3.txt`, where SAMPLEID is the sample name specified in the sample map, 3 is the cell cluster ID, and `txt` is the suffix expected by the two initial steps of the clinical pipeline.